cabo/ace-aif/draft-ietf-ace-aif.md

 will be that of an access matrix, which gives a set of permissions for each possible combination of a subject and an object.
-We are focusing the AIF data item on a single row in the access matrix (such a row traditionally is also called a capability list), without concern to the subject for which the data item is issued.
+We are focusing the AIF data item on a single row in the access matrix (such a row has often been called a capability list), without concern to the subject for which the data item is issued.
 As a consequence, AIF MUST be used in a way that the subject of the authorizations is unambiguously identified (e.g., as part of the armor